kaltura/playkit-js-providers/README.md

 ### Coding Style Tests

-Kaltura use ESLint [recommended set](http://eslint.org/docs/rules/) with some additions for enforcing [Flow] types and other rules.
+Kaltura uses ESLint [recommended set](http://eslint.org/docs/rules/) with some additions for enforcing [Flow] types and other rules.

-See [ESLint config](.eslintrc.json) for full configuration.
+See [ESLint config](.eslintrc.json) for the full configuration.

 We also use [.editorconfig](.editorconfig) to maintain consistent coding styles and settings; please make sure you comply with these styles.